 What Should You Do?

-If your daughter plays softball year round as my youngest daughter always has, then you have to plan on when they should take their breaks and make them do so.
+If your daughter plays softball year round as my youngest daughter did, then you have to plan on when they should take their breaks - and to make them do so if need be.
 When school ball ends they sometimes have the chance to take a break for up to a couple weeks.
 If their travel ball begins immediately after school ball is over, then at least cut out the practices/workouts during the week.
 After travel ball ends, make them take a break.
 Other times that should be set aside for breaks are Thanksgiving week, spring break and the 2 week Christmas holiday.

 A break is more than just putting the glove on the shelf for a week or two.
 It's replacing the times they would normally be working out with other activities like going to the movies, hanging with friends, sleep-overs, etc. They need to give their minds a break from the game.
 When they return to their workout routine, they'll be refreshed, energetic and ready to work on the game the love.
 I have witnessed the benefits of these breaks firsthand and am completely conviced they are absolutely necessary.